|

 He then returned to orchestral works in 1978 with Timbres, Espace, Mouvement ou la Nuit Etoilée, inspired by Vincent Van Gogh's The Starry Night.
 In this composition, Dutilleux attempted to translate in musical terms the opposition between emptiness and movement conveyed by the painting with strikingly successful results.
 He achieved this by using a strings section without violins and violas - thus consisting only of the lower-register instruments: cellos and double basses.
 In 1985, Isaac Stern premiered L'Arbre des Songes, a violin concerto that he had commissioned Dutilleux to write.
 Like its cello counterpart, it is an essential addition to the instrument's 20th century repertoire.

-Now over 90, Dutilleux is busy composing another song-cycle entitled Le Temps L'Horloge, for American soprano Renée Fleming.
+Even when he was over 90, Henri Dutilleux was busy composing another song-cycle entitled Le Temps L'Horloge, for American soprano Renée Fleming.
 It will be based on texts by Charles Baudelaire and Jean Tardieu.
-The première is planned for September 2007.
-He has also expressed the wish to write more chamber music, a genre which he feels he has neglected. |
+The première was planned for September 2007.
+He also expressed the wish to write more chamber music, a genre which he felt he had neglected.

 Orchestral: